cB06tF8/MPythonAndTheGrail/README.md

 this page in order to copy it somewhere locally.
 Getting this to display as html would be great, as the IPFS address for each upload is extremely important, either being recorded in the questions json file itself or being hard coded in the Home.jsx file.

+## This project is inteneded for educational purposes only
+All sounds and pictures are &copy; Python (Monty) Pictures, Ltd.